isa-nurbek/python-project-49/README.md

 # Game: "Calculator"

 ## Description
-The goal of the "Calculator" game is to solve simple mathematical expressions.
+The goal of the **Calculator** game is to solve simple mathematical expressions.
 The player is presented with a randomly generated arithmetic expression, such as `35 + 16`, and must provide the correct answer.

 ## Gameplay
 When the game starts, the user is greeted and asked for their name.
 Then, the game begins presenting mathematical expressions to solve.
 The player must input the correct result.
 If the answer is correct, the game continues with another question.